-The part of an app or website which users don’t directly access.
+The part of an app or website that users don’t directly access.
 It mainly deals with storing and manipulating data.

-A navigational feature that helps users keep track of their location in a website or app.
+A navigational feature that helps users keep track of their location on a website or app.
 Example: Home > Services > Web Design

 Data that is temporarily stored in a user’s computer or on a server.
 Cache makes it faster for users to access, for example, data from a website on the second visit.

 Call to Action (CTA)